iamvery/feenix/README.md

 %Plug.Conn{...}
 ```

 Cool!
-That sets up most of #2, but the endpoint still needs to handle the web requests that you wish to pipe _into_ it.
+That sets up most of #2 above, but the endpoint still needs to handle the web requests that you wish to pipe _into_ it.
 Lucky you, Plug has a convenient adapter to Cowboy, a popular Erlang web server.

 ```diff
  # your_app.ex